Paris 2024 Olympics, Paralympics mascot is a smiling hat

 PARIS (AP) — The mascots for the 2024 Paris Olympics and Paralympics have been revealed — a Phrygian cap.

-The Olympic cap is triangular in shape and comes complete with a friendly smile, blue eyes, a tricolor ribbon, and big, colored sneakers.
+The Olympic cap is triangular in shape, and comes complete with friendly smile, blue eyes, tricolor ribbon and big colored sneakers.

 The Paralympic version features a prosthetic leg that goes to the knee — the first time such a mascot sports a visible disability, organizers said.